 - Price: Prices start at $109 for a day pass.

-There are nine sulphurous springs with waters that are heated by geothermal activity about two miles underground.
+There are nine sulfurous springs about two miles underground, with waters heated by geothermal activity.
 You’ll need to walk through a small tunnel to access the hot springs cavern.
 A cafe and gift shop are also on-site.
 Heading here is one of the best things to do in Banff on a rainy day.

 - Location: 311 Cave Avenue, Banff.

-- Tip: Take a hike along the interpretive boardwalk leading to the cave vent and hike along the Marsh Loop and learn about the plants and wildlife of the area.
+- Tip: Take a hike along the interpretive boardwalk leading to the cave vent, or hike along the Marsh Loop and learn about the plants and wildlife of the area.

-Not exactly a hot spring, but a nice hotel to stay at if you’re traveling with kids.
-At Hidden Ridge Resort, you’ll find an outdoor hot pool and a wading pool that are open to guests all year round from 8:30 AM to 10:00 PM every day.
-It’s great for families as kids absolutely love the pool after a long day in the mountains.
+It’s not exactly a hot spring, but it’s a nice hotel to stay at if you’re traveling with kids.
+At Hidden Ridge Resort, you’ll find an outdoor hot pool and a wading pool open to guests all year round from 8:30 AM to 10:00 PM every day.
+It’s great for families, as kids love the pool after a long day in the mountains.

 - Location: 901 Hidden Ridge Way, Banff.

-- Price: Average price to stay at this resort is $503 in the summer
+- Price: The average price to stay at this resort is $503 in the summer

 The hike is worth it when you can finally soak in those little pools while enjoying panoramic mountain views.
-However be forewarned, this is no secret spot anymore, and the hot springs draw a crowd in the summer.
-There’s only enough space for 2-3 people in the pools, so if you want a more crowd-free experience best to get here at sunrise or sunset.
+However, be forewarned that this is no secret spot anymore, and the hot springs draw a crowd in the summer.
+There’s only enough space for 2-3 people in the pools, so if you want a more crowd-free experience, it’s best to get here at sunrise or sunset.

-- Tip: There are no facilities such as change rooms at this site so make sure to wear your swimsuit under your clothes.
+- Tip: This site has no facilities such as changing rooms, so wear your swimsuit under your clothes.

 - Price: Free